arthurcaio92/ADP_T2LIMG/README.md

 # ADP-T2LIMG

-Codes related to the paper "XXXXXXXXXXX".
+Codes related to the paper "A data-driven interval type-2 fuzzy forecasting approach for load forecasting".

 The package contains: